mcause/calculator-/readme.md

-Calculator Project
+## Calculator Project

 my rendition of a calculator

-[ ] Create an html, javascript, styles
+[X] Create an html, javascript, styles

-[ ] Make sure they are all connected
+[X] Make sure they are all connected

-[ ] Create boxes that will accept my inputs
+[X] Create boxes that will accept my inputs

-[ ] Place math functions and numbers within the created boxes
+[X] Place math functions and numbers within the created boxes

-[ ] Write code that will alow the functions to work with the numbers being clicked on
+[X] Writean event that will allow numbers being clicked on to appear

 ## -HTML-

-[ ] Create a calculator in html
+[X] Create buttons in  html

 ## -CSS-

-[ ] Stylize that calculator with css
+[X] Style calculator with css

 ## -Javascript-

-[ ] create logic that allows the user to click on numbers and use the given functions
+[X] create function for the operators

-[ ] return a solution to the math equation
+[X] return a solution to the math equation